Contact Us

 Legal Overview

-• Landlord’s duty of care – Even without legal requirements, landlords may still be held responsible if unsafe conditions lead to crimes on their property.
+• Landlord duty of care: Owners may still be liable if unsafe conditions lead to crime

 Apartment Security Camera Laws & Regulations